-Line 1.a.2 should be assessed for issues with certified personnel and/or any items under program administration other than the ordinance and submissions.
+Line 1(a)(2) should be assessed for issues with certified personnel and/or any items under program administration other than the ordinance and submissions.
 Examples include land disturbance without an approved plan or VSMP permit coverage; failure to maintain a copy of approved plans and records of inspections and enforcement actions; and failure to require provision of the name of an individual holding a certificate of competence.

-3. Plan Review-
+3. Plan Review

-Line 1.a.3 should be assessed for plan review deficiencies.
-Examples of violations that would be assessed on this line include failure to provide written notice of plan disapproval stating the reasons for disapproval within 45 days; approved plans that do not comply with state
+Line 1(a)(3) should be assessed for plan review deficiencies.
+Examples of violations that would be assessed on this line include failure to provide written notice of plan disapproval stating the reasons for disapproval within 45 days; approved plans that do not comply with state minimum standards and when an appropriate variance is not granted;

-39 See Va.
+&lt;sup>42 See Va.
 Code § 62.1-44.15(8).

-40 Va.
+&lt;sup>43 Va.
 Code § 62.1-44.15:71.

-41 Beginning thirty days after the adoption of regulations pursuant to the Virginia Erosion and Stormwater Management Act, see (19) of 62.1-44.15.
+&lt;sup>44 Beginning thirty days after the adoption of regulations pursuant to the Virginia Erosion and Stormwater Management Act, see (19) of 62.1-44.15.